 Ideally, the simulation training closely precedes (hours to days) the clinical procedure, allowing for maximal opportunity to reinforce the learning in a clinical setting.
 However, this is often not possible.
 Either way, the learner should watch the clinical procedure video beforehand and verbally review the steps of the clinical checklist before starting the procedure.
 Again, one of the most important and often overlooked steps is the learner's correct identification and demonstration of an appropriate indication.
 It is important to educate the patient on the value of physical therapy in providing more long-term, sustainable benefits to the procedure.

-The day before you plan to do an in-person procedure training ask your trainees to:
+The day before you plan to do an in-person procedure training ask your trainees to review: